SarderLab/tf-WSI-dataset-utils/README.md

 # tf-WSI-dataset-utils
-Input functions for training neural networks on WSI histology images using tf.dataset input pipelines to gather random WSI patches at runtime
+Input functions for training neural networks on WSI histology images using tf.dataset input pipelines to gather random WSI patches at runtime.

 This code was created by [Brendon Lutnick](https://github.com/brendonlutnick)

 **Abstract:**<br>